Cakefish/bauble/OVERVIEW.md

 Data represented by Bauble can be parsed and stored in memory in the form of a corresponding type on Rust which implements the [`Bauble`] trait.
 In this way, Bauble is a format very useful for specifying information processed to Rust in a way that remains very consistent to the actual Rust code itself that makes use of the information.

-The code making use of Bauble has to construct a [`BaubleContext`] in order to provide the parsing step enough information for recognizing the different types inside of the Bauble source.
-Once a context has been created, that context can then be used for parsing various Bauble source files and extract the newly parsed data back as typed values that can be used to update the state of the program.
+Once a context has been created, that context can then be used for parsing various Bauble source files and extracting the newly parsed data back as typed values that can be used to update the state of the program.

 # BaubleContext